Luís de Camões: Expansion of fame beyond Portugal

 According to Monteiro, of the great epic poets of the west, Camões remains the least known outside his homeland and his masterpiece, Os Lusíadas, is the least known of the great poems in the style.
 However, from the time he lived and throughout the centuries after Camões was praised by several non-Lusophone luminaries of Western culture.
 Torquato Tasso, who claimed that Camões was the only rival he feared, dedicated a sonnet to him, Baltasar Gracián praised his sharpness and ingenuity, as did Lope de Vega.
-Cervantes – stated that he saw Camões as the "singer of Western civilization."
-He was an influence on the work of John Milton and several other English poets, Goethe recognized his eminence, Sir Richard Burton considered him a master, Friedrich Schlegel called him the ultimate exponent of creation in epic poetry, opining that the "perfection" [Vollendung] of Portuguese poetry was evident in his "beautiful poems," Humboldt regarded him as an admirable painter of nature.
+Cervantes – stated that he saw Camões as the "singer of Western civilization".
+He was an influence on the work of John Milton and several other English poets, Goethe recognized his eminence, Sir Richard Burton considered him a master, Friedrich Schlegel called him the ultimate exponent of creation in epic poetry, opining that the "perfection" [Vollendung] of Portuguese poetry was evident in his "beautiful poems", Humboldt regarded him as an admirable painter of nature.
 August-Wilhelm Schlegel wrote that Camões, by itself, is worth entire literary works.

-Camões' fame began to spread across Spain, where he had several admirers since the 16th century, with two translations of Os Lusíadas appearing in 1580, the year of the poet's death, printed at the behest of Philip II of Spain, who at the time was also the king of Portugal.
+Camões' fame began to spread across Spain, where he had several admirers since the 16th century, with two translations of Os Lusíadas appearing in 1580, the year of the poet's death, possibly printed at the behest of Philip II of Spain, who at the time was also the king of Portugal.
 In Luis Gómez de Tápia's edition, Camões is already mentioned as "famous", and in Benito Caldera's he was compared to Virgil.
-In addition, the king granted him the honorific title of "Prince of the Poets of Spain," which was printed in one of the translations.
+In addition, the king granted him the honorific title of "Prince of the Poets of Spain", which was printed in one of the translations.
 Philip was perfectly aware of the advantages of using an already established culture for his own purposes rather than suppressing it.
 As the son of a Portuguese princess, he had no interest in annulling the Portuguese identity or its cultural achievements, and it was to his advantage to assimilate the poet into the Spanish orbit, both to ensure his legitimacy as sovereign of the united crowns, and to enhance the brilliance of Spanish culture.